microsoft/VisualXpress/README.md

 # Building and Debugging

-1. Create a new (Desktop) shortcut to launch and "Experimental Instance" Visual Studio 2017 Set shortcut target to:
+1. Create a new (Desktop) shortcut to launch and "Experimental Instance" Visual Studio 2022 Set shortcut target to:

-   "C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\devenv.exe" /rootsuffix exp
+   devenv.exe /rootsuffix exp

 1. Launch Visual Studio using that shortcut.
 First time you may want to import your custom settings.
 This instance of Visual Studio should NOT have the VisualXpress extension installed.